 Usually, and especially if you’re a voice actor trying to garner some attention to your solo career, you venture towards a more easy-listening, friendly sound – even when it comes to jazz – but Nakamura went full-on decadent for the sound in both songs.
 And I love it.

-Both songs are downtempo, both have melodies in keys that give off a weird, low energy and both are performed without massive changes on the vocal performance from verses to chorus.
+Both songs are downtempo, both have melodies in keys that give off weird, low energy, and both are performed without massive changes on the vocal performance from verses to the chorus.

 This is pretty unique in his repertoire but I like the direction he went with both.
 Jazz’s decadence has an appeal and certainly gives off a more elegant, mature vibe from the performer than other approaches to jazz music.

 If I had to pick a favorite, it’d be “Te koto”.
 The jazz bar setting that it creates with those dimly lit lights as the Rhodes piano slowly drags itself towards the chorus is something that I really enjoy.
 Additionally, Shugo Nakamura delivers a really solid performance with a lot of flourishes and little details in his delivery that entertained me a whole lot.

 With “JUMP”, Shugo Nakamura explored in more depth jazz and brought to his acoustic rock music a lot of fancy and elegant elements, melodies, and progressions, enriching his sound and showcasing a singer/lyricist that is maturing before our eyes (and ears).

 JUMP is available for purchase at CDJAPAN.